slatron/slatron.github.io/_posts/2014-10-06-jquery-vs-angular.markdown

 This feels like a more scalable and maintainable way to write web apps.
 I can move  angular directives and controllers between projects.
 As long as each piece is provided with the right data, I can move them between projects like legos.

-So... after that here's what I'll need for the actual Crosstronica APp:
+So... after that here's what I'll need for the actual Crosstronica App:

 - Color Picker Pallete
 - Way to save symbols for each color in pallete